 – The people who end up being the happiest are the ones who discover what their personality is and design a life to match it.

-When you come across a particularly painful situation in your life, you will find that you are standing at crossroads: you can choose to accept the painful but healthy truth or choose the unhealthy but comfortable delusion.
+When you encounter a particularly painful situation in your life, you will find that you are standing at a crossroads: you can accept the painful but healthy truth or choose the unhealthy but comfortable delusion.

 – If you don’t want to veer away from what you believe in, develop your principles and write them down, especially when working with others.